paulipa/sico-wiki/community/coalition-corporations/seadc.md

 All the services we offer for our members are at your disposal regardless of what your endgame goals are and how much you interact with the rest of the coalition.

 ## To join SEADC
 Simply make an application to the corporation!
+Step by step guide for joining us is located in here https://eve-linknet.com/#joining-us